ZwickyTransientFacility/scope-ml/doc/developer.md

 1. Once the pull request has been reviewed and approved by at least one team member, it will be merged into `scope`.

+#### Releasing on PyPI

+As new features are added to the code, maintainers should occasionally initiate a new release of the `scope-ml` [PyPI](https://pypi.org/project/scope-ml/) package.
+To do this, first bump the version of the package in `pyproject.toml` and `scope/__init__.py` to the intended `vX.Y.Z` format.
+Then, navigate to "Releases" in the SCoPe GitHub repo and click "Draft a new release".
+Enter the version number in "Choose a tag" and click "Generate release notes".
+It is also advisable to check the box creating a discussion for the release before clicking "Publish release".

+Upon release, the `publish-to-pypi.yml` workflow will use GitHub Actions to publish a new version of the package to PyPI automatically. **Note that if the version number has not yet been manually updated in `pyproject.toml`, this workflow will fail.**

 ### Contributing Field Guide sections

 If you would like to contribute a Field Guide section, please follow the steps below.